John-Jordan/CodeJournal/README.md

 # CodeJournal
 Jotting down the happenings of my coding life.

+9/27/21 - Busy times.
+Got started on my calculator app with the keys being operation symbols and the values being the name such as addition, subtraction, etc.

 9/22/21 - Started on Day 10.
 Learning about using the return statement and getting outputs from functions.
 Will be making a calculator at the end.
 Classic.

 9/18/21 - So I finished Day 9 but not without sratching my head a few dozen times.
 Definitely had to go back and review the lesson a few times and look at how she set it up before it started to make sense to me.
 I know dictionaries make sense in a lot of situations but I much prefer lists if i can get away with it.